You’re spending money on paid ads, but all you’re getting back is a PDF full of buzzwords and vanity metrics. Sound familiar?

 Want to know which numbers matter most?
 Here’s how to measure paid ad effectiveness properly.

-Tools like Hotjar or Microsoft Clarity show how users behave on your site.
-If you’re getting clicks but no conversions, this helps diagnose landing page issues.
-(Need help with that?
-Here’s why your ads might be getting clicks but not sales.)
+Heatmap tools like Hotjar or Microsoft Clarity round it out by showing how people behave on your site.
+If you’re getting clicks but no conversions, that’s where you diagnose the landing page.
+Here’s why your ads might be getting clicks but no sales.

-Transparency = no hiding behind jargon.
-It means showing wins and losses, explaining what happened, and being clear about what’s next.
+Transparency means no hiding behind acronyms and spin.
+It means showing the wins and the losses, explaining what happened, and being clear about what’s next.

-If every report says “great month” but your bank account disagrees, you’re not getting transparency – you’re getting bs.
+If every report says “great month” but your bank account disagrees, you’re not getting transparency, you’re getting spin.

 A credible agency will: